rcl-ssl/docs/installations/nginx.md

 ## Web Server Configuration

-Update your web server configuration (in the : /path-to-nginx/sites-enabled folder) for your site and add these attributes to the sites you want HTTPS on
+Update your web server configuration.
+For Linux, look in the : /path-to-nginx/sites-enabled folder.
+For Windows, look in the : /path-to-nginx/conf/nginx.conf.
+Add or update these attributes to the sites you want HTTPS on

 ```
 # SSL configuration